How long does it take to get approved for a car loan?

 - Immediate response.
 Some lenders offer instant preapproval after you submit your application.
 Those that don’t could take a few days to get back to you.

 - Full approval.
-The turnaround time for full approval differs, as you can see from the table above.
+The turnaround time for full approval differs, as our table shows.

 - Loan funding.
 After receiving full approval from your lender, you can generally expect to receive your funds within one to three business days.
 However, it’s best to confirm the specific timing with your lender.